peteroupc/encoding/docs/PeterO.Text.Encodings.md

  * (b) `UTF-8` is another encoding defined in the Unicode Standard.
 It uses 1 byte or ASCII and 2 to 4 bytes for the other Unicode code points.

  * (c) Most legacy East Asian encodings, such as `Shift_JIS` , `GBK` , and `Big5` use 1 byte for ASCII (or a slightly modified version) and, usually, 2 r more bytes for national standard coded character sets.
-In many of hese encodings, notably `Shift_JIS` , characters whose code points use one byte traditionally take half he space of characters whose code points use two bytes.
+In many of hese encodings, notably `Shift_JIS` , characters whose code points use one byte traditionally take half the space of characters whose code points use two bytes.

  * <b>Escape-based encodings</b>are combinations of single- and/or multi-byte encodings, and use scape sequences and/or shift codes to change which encoding to use or the bytes that follow.
 For example:

  * (a) `ISO-2022-JP` supports several escape sequences that shift into different ncodings, including a Katakana, a Kanji, and an ASCII encoding (with SCII as the default).

- * (b) UTF-7 (not included in the Encoding Standard) is an encoding that ses the Unicode Standard's coded character set, which is encoded sing a limited subset of ASCII.
-The plus symbol (U+002B) is used to hift into a UTF-16BE multi-byte encoding (converted to a modified ersion of base-64) to encode other Unicode code points.
+ * (b) UTF-7 (not included in the Encoding Standard) is an encoding that uses the Unicode Standard's coded character set, which is encoded using a limited subset of ASCII.
+The plus symbol (U+002B) is used to shift into a UTF-16BE multi-byte encoding (converted to a modified version of base-64) to encode other Unicode code points.

- * The Encoding Standard also defines a<b>replacement encoding</b>, which causes a decoding error and is used to alias a few roblematic or unsupported encoding names, such as `hz-gb-2312` .
+ * The Encoding Standard also defines a<b>replacement encoding</b>, which causes a decoding error and is used to alias a few problematic or unsupported encoding names, such as `hz-gb-2312` .

 <b>Getting an Encoding</b>

-The Encoding Standard includes UTF-8, UTF-16, and many legacy ncodings, and gives each one of them a name.
+The Encoding Standard includes UTF-8, UTF-16, and many legacy encodings, and gives each one of them a name.
 The `GetEncoding(name)` method takes a name string and returns an ICharacterEncoding object hat implements that encoding, or `null` if the name is unrecognized.

-However, the Encoding Standard is designed to include only encodings ommonly used on Web pages, not in other protocols such as email.
-For mail, the Encoding class includes an alternate function `GetEncoding(name, forEmail)` .
+However, the Encoding Standard is designed to include only encodings commonly used on Web pages, not in other protocols such as email.
+For email, the Encoding class includes an alternate function `GetEncoding(name, forEmail)` .
 Setting `forEmail` to `true` will use rules modified from the Encoding Standard to better suit ncoding and decoding text from email messages.

 <b>Classes for Character Encodings</b>

-This Encodings class provides access to common character encodings hrough classes as described below:
+This Encodings class provides access to common character encodings through classes as described below:

  * An<b>encoder class</b>is a class that converts a sequence of bytes to a sequence of code oints in the universal character set (otherwise known under the name nicode).
 An encoder class implements the `ICharacterEncoder` interface.